pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 For the final step of the pipeline you need to now extract all of the measures you want from the images.
 There are two ways to do this:

 * Way 1: Go into your `wmql/` directory.
-Let’s say we are still interested in the left AF.
+Let's say we are still interested in the left AF.
 Enter:
 ```
 /rfanfs/pnl-zorro/software/pnlpipe3/pnlpipe/pnlscripts/measuretracts/measureTracts.py -i *.vtk -o sample-summarizetracts.csv
 ```